Stepwise functional refoundation of relational concept analysis: The fixed-point semantics of RCA

-It is not necessary that the results of the closure be the bounds of the interval as is shown for any object of the second and fourth lines of the lattice of \Fig{fig:exrcalattice}. \Ex{ex:notEFPQeqPQEFrca0} illustrates this even better. \end{example}
+It is not necessary that the results of the closure be the bounds of the interval as is shown for any object of the second and fourth lines of the lattice of Figure~\ref{fig:exrcalattice}.
+Example~\ref{ex:notEFPQeqPQEFrca0} illustrates this even better. \end{example}

-It may be that, as illustrated by \Ex{ex:notEFPQeqPQEF}, when $PQ^{*\infty}$ is first applied, it suppresses non-supported attributes which cannot be recovered by scaling.
-Conversely, $EF^{*\infty}$ applied first may scale attributes which support previously non-supported attributes ($ABC$ in \Ex{ex:notEFPQeqPQEF}).
+It may be that, as illustrated by Example~\ref{ex:notEFPQeqPQEF}, when $PQ^{*\infty}$ is first applied, it suppresses non-supported attributes which cannot be recovered by scaling.
+Conversely, $EF^{*\infty}$ applied first may scale attributes ($\exists p.D$ in Example~\ref{ex:notEFPQeqPQEF}) which generate new concepts ($B$) supporting previously non-supported concept ($D$).
 These will not be suppressed any more.

-\Prop{prop:EFsPQsinfPQsEFs} shows that, in addition, there is still a homomorphism between the two resulting objects.
+Property~\ref{prop:EFsPQsinfPQsEFs} shows that, in addition, there is still a homomorphism between the two resulting objects.